golang-design/go2generics/generics.md

 ## Code base

-There are some code base that I believe it is good for generics:
+There are some code base (not all) that is good for generics design:

 - https://github.com/robpike/filter
 - https://github.com/cheekybits/genny